clogerie92/Team-Profile-Generator/README.md

 This project is license under MIT

 ## Contributing
-Contributors should read the installation section.
+Contributors should reference the installation section.

 ## Tests
 Run `npm test` to run Jest for tests.